bhavukm/aws-route53/README.md

 DNS Terms:

+A Record: resolves a domain name to an IPV4 address.

+Alias record: resolves a domain name to another domain name, but not an IP address.

-CNAME (Canonical Name):  is a type of DNS record that points a subdomain to a fully qualified domain name (FQDN).
+CNAME (Canonical Name):  is a type of DNS record that points a domain to another domain name, but not to a root domain.
 Example: shown above

+Alias A: is another version of alias record where you are resolving a domain to another domain but this another domain will be pointing to a particular IP address or a specific resource.

-Name server (NS): is a server on the internet that's specialized in handling queries regarding the location of a domain name’s various services.
+Name server (NS): is a server on the internet that's specialized in handling DNS queries.
 If you set up your domain in Amazon Route 53, a list of name servers are already assigned to your domain.

-A Record: Domain to IPV4 address mapping.

-AAAA Record: Domain to IPV6 address mapping.
+AAAA Record: resolves a domain name to an IPV6 address.

 TLD (Top Level Domain): The highest level in the DNS structure which comes after dot, like .com